The ultimate FAQ for business scenario planning

 Later down the line, it becomes harder to keep tabs on every aspect of your business, so using reliable software that will help you stick with it is important.

 How do I set up scenarios?

 When creating your scenarios, you can use previous months’ data to create an accurate forecast.
-There is no need to create a formula to calculate this, it can be done using a monthly growth rate method in the Scenario’s Forecast Methods.
-We have handy help documents available to help you get your head around this whole concept, which you can see here.
+There is no need to create a formula to calculate this, it can be done using a monthly growth rate method in the scenario’s forecast methods.

 Your business has many paths it could go down and you need to choose which one to action.
 What if scenarios allow you to work out which future is the best for you.
 Creating one base scenario with your certain outgoings (rent, rates, bills, etc) and then create further scenarios on top of this to see your best/worse cases, or what it looks like with this many staff vs this many, etc.